jaffamonkey/hugo-serif-theme/exampleSite/content/services/_index.md

 ---

 # Testing services
-`Quality Engineering from Design to Production.`

-`Test Engineering in CI/CD pipelines.`

-`Performance testing to ensure apps are both secure and stable.`
+> I can help implement Quality Engineering from Design to Production, adding tests to CI/CD pipelines, along with performance testing to ensure apps are both secure and stable.

-`Accessibility reviews and automation.`
+> Your business has to make decisions daily, and to help with that, you can secure my services for a day or any period, with no contractual obligations outside of this.

+>The accessibility audit comes with extensive reporting, and I can assist with adding process and tools to your design and development cycles.